whatisnuclear/website/peace_and_war.md

 layout: default
 title: Notes on <em>Atoms for Peace and War</em>
 category: blog
+description: >
-description: Notes from reading the official Atomic Energy Commission's history from 1953 to 1961.
+    Notes and summary for the official Atomic Energy Commission's history from 1953 to 1961 covering the development of commercial nuclear power and also the new terrifying realities of thermonuclear weaponry.
 author: nick
 byline: true
 date: 2019-12-07
+img: /img/castle-bravo-if-on-dc.png
 ---
 <div class="row">
 <div class="col-md-8" markdown="1">